SW801F20/P8/README.md

 # P8

-This GitHub repository contains two applications: an Android application written in Kotlin and an ASP.NET Core REST API
+This GitHub repository contains two applications: an Android application written in Kotlin and an ASP.NET Core REST API.
+The Prototype folder contains two XD files for our GUI prototype, latest.xd being the newest.

 ##How To Run